kksvt/obrandomizer/esp/Readme.txt

 v1.0.2:
 * potential stability increase
 * fixed an error that caused world items from non-master files not to be randomized with oWorldItems 2
+* fixed an error that prevented some containers from being randomized of oRandInventory was set to 1
 * added oRandGold - if it's set to 1, then gold will be treated as a regular object and randomized
 * added oRandSpells - if it's set to 1, then spells will be randomized into spells of the same school; if set to 2, then any spell can be randomized into any spell; note that this feature is not 100% complete
 * oRandContainers has been moved into the main version of the mod
 * dead creatures will no longer be randomized as if they were containers - this feature caused way too many issues to be viable
 * added a distinction between mod files that will be excluded from randomizer's lists and mod files that will be excluded from randomization
 * randomizer's lists info is now only displayed in the console on the initialization as opposed to every reload
+* added an experimental crash patch - if your save game crashes on a load, set the oInstallCrashFix option in the config file to 1; bear in mind that it's an experimental feature and even if your save game loads afterwards, it may be susceptible to corruption

 v1.0.1:
 * fixed errors in the randomization code that caused certain items to appear too rarely